luntergroup/octopus/README.md

 The normal sample is optional, but without it octopus will assume all samples are tumour, and classification power is significantly reduced.

-It is also possible to call multiple tumours from the same individual jointly
+It is also possible to call multiple tumours from the same individual jointly:

 ```shell
 $ octopus -C somatic -R hs37d5.fa -I normal.bam tumourA.bam tumourB -N NORMAL